CarlosSanchezVicente/project_m2_healthcare/README.md

 - The tables are created using SQlite in DBeaver.
 - The data stored in the '.csv' files are imported to DBeaver.
 - The star data model is created.
-- An ODCB SQlite connector is used to import the created database into Power BI Desktop (http://www.ch-werner.de/sqliteodbc/sqliteodbc_w64.exe).
+- An ODBC SQlite connector is used to import the created database into Power BI Desktop (http://www.ch-werner.de/sqliteodbc/sqliteodbc_w64.exe).
 - The different representations are made through this software.
 The dashboard is based on this mockup:

 <img src="./img/mockup_dashboard.png" alt="Mockup" width="700" align="center">